tmargolis/SSE-LinearRegression/README.md

 To run this example, follow the instructions in [Getting started with the SSE Python examples](https://github.com/qlik-oss/server-side-extension/blob/master/examples/python/GetStarted.md).

 ## Conclusion
-This has been a great learning experience to become better acquainted with Qlik Server Side Extensions and Tensorflow.
+This has been a great learning experience to become better acquainted with Qlik Server Side Extensions and TensorFlow.
 However, the models I've built function very poorly and Qlik's built-in linear regression is much more robust and speedy.
 Most of the models only function OK with certain data values.

 ## Future work
-There is surely quite a lot I could do to improve these linear regression models with Tensorflow - which I may continue to do.
-Though my real interest is in using Tensorflow's Recurrent Neural Networks such as Long Short Term Memory (LSTM) networks.
+There is surely quite a lot I could do to improve these linear regression models with TensorFlow - which I may continue to do.
+Though my real interest is in using TensorFlow's Recurrent Neural Networks such as Long Short Term Memory (LSTM) networks.
 I believe this should be idealy suited for classifying time-series data.